 To create a relation between LN tables, logical ASCII files, and physical ASCII files by batch in an exchange scheme, run the Table Relations (Import) (daxch0521m000) session.
-In the table relation, you define the logical ASCII files to which the data from the LN table must be transferred, and you assign a name to the physical ASCII file.
+In the table relation, you define the logical ASCII files to which the data from the LN table must be transferred.
+Assign a name to the physical ASCII file.